 There is one funded and one un-funded fellowship in Stereotactic and Functional Neurosurgery available at the University of British Columbia.
 Fellows typically train for a one year period.
-The funded position is supported by our team at CDN$50,000 for one year and the un-funded position must be financially supported by your home institution or government.
-Fellows will have hands-on participation in all stereotactic & functional procedures at Vancouver General Hospital.
-The Surgical Centre for Movement Disorders is the only neurosurgical facility in British Columbia (>4 million people) performing:
+The funded position is supported by our team and there is also a possibility for an un-funded position supported by your home institution or government.
+Fellows will have hands-on participation in all stereotactic & functional procedures at UBC.
+Vancouver Functional Neurosurgery is the only neurosurgical facility in British Columbia (>5 million people) performing:

 - Anterior capsulotomy